trychlos/pwix-seo-prerender/README.md

 [npmjs](https://www.npmjs.com/package/prerender-node)

+## Redis in-memory cache

+The usage of a `redis` instance is not mandatory for this package.

+If a `redis` connection can be nonetheless established, then `pwix:ssr` can take advantage of it to serve pages a lot faster.

 ## NPM peer dependencies

 Starting with v 0.1.0, and in accordance with advices from [the Meteor Guide](https://guide.meteor.com/writing-atmosphere-packages.html#npm-dependencies), we no more hardcode NPM dependencies in the `Npm.depends` clause of the `package.js`.